monicagiraldochica/bash_tutorial/docs/files2.md

 patterns.txt
 ```

-**Example 10:** Print the line(s) of any file in the current directory that contain the string `C11137439`, each line followed by the next three lines in the corresponding file (if there is three or more lines after the matched one).
+**Example 10:** Print the line(s) of any file in the current directory that contain `C11137439`, each line followed by the next three lines in the corresponding file (if there are three or more lines after the matched one).

 ```bash
 $ grep -A 3 "C11137439" *